LeoWang0814/markdown-rendering-test-suite/README.md

    git clone https://github.com/LeoWang0814/markdown-rendering-test-suite.git
    ```

+2. Open either test file:

+   * `markdown-test-zh.md` for Chinese
+   * `markdown-test-en.md` for English

-2. Open `markdown-test.md` in your system
+3. Render the file in your system

-3. Check whether all elements render as expected
+4. Verify that all elements display as expected

-4. Fix inconsistencies or unsupported features if needed
+5. Fix unsupported or inconsistent behaviors if needed

 ---

 ## 📸 External Image Test

-The test file includes an externally hosted image to verify:
+Both test files include an externally hosted image to verify:

-* HTTPS loading
+* HTTPS image loading
 * CORS behavior
-* Image rendering inside Markdown
+* Image rendering inside Markdown content

-This helps catch real-world deployment issues early.
+This helps identify real-world deployment issues early.

 ---

 ## 📄 License

 MIT License.
-Feel free to use, modify, and include this in your own projects.
+Feel free to use, modify, and include this repository in your own projects.

 ---